front-end-foundations/4-flex-menu/readme.md

 There are many good reasons to aquire a basic understanding of the command line terminal.
 In this class we will use the [Terminal](https://support.apple.com/guide/terminal/welcome/mac) app for GIT and GITHUB as well as for Node Package Manager (NPM).

 The Windows equivalent to Mac's Terminal app is [Powershell](https://docs.microsoft.com/en-us/powershell/) but there are important differences.
+Many Windows users use the shell that comes with [Git for Windows](https://gitforwindows.org/) aka "Git Bash."

-Windows alternates to Powershell include [cmder](http://cmder.net/) or the shell that comes with [Git for Windows](https://gitforwindows.org/) aka "Git Bash."
 I suggest using Git Bash if you are on Windows.

 Some basic shell commands (note the use of '$' to indicate a prompt):